smenjas/software-engineering-notes/number-theory-tutorial.md

 The places in binary (base 2) are: 2^1, 2^2, 2^3, 2^4, 2^5, …

-So the formula for a the place in a number, given a base, is:
+So the formula for the value of a place in a number, given a base, is:
 ```js
 base^place = value;
 ```